P4ZD4N/library-management-system/README.md

 physical books (List).
 - <b>getMostPopularAuthorAudioBooks()</b> - Static method, which returns list of authors, whose library has the most audio books (List).
+- <b>getMostPopularPublicationDates()</b> - Static method, which returns list of publication dates of books that most often occurs in books in the library (from both physical books and audiobooks) (List).

 ### Book abstract class and Ebook abstract class
 - Both classes implements <b>MediaItem</b> interface, so they inherit all methods from it.